 Grab everything, and upload it so that the root structure is the same as it was on your localhost.
-For example, If wordpress was installed in ‘wordpress/’ grab the whole ‘wordpress/’ folder.
+For example, If WordPress was installed in ‘wordpress/’ grab all the contents of the ‘wordpress/’ folder, and upload them to your root folder.

 This may take quite a bit of time, depending on how large your site is and how much media you have, but go get lunch, or go read Smashing Magazine while you wait.

 Just kidding.
 But if it all went to plan your new site should be fully operational.

 - Hard coded urls using localhost in your template files.

 - All your plugins are working as intended.